jasonwee/MyReactJS/docs/README.md

 Hooks allow us to "hook" into React features such as state and lifecycle methods.
 Hooks will not work in React class components.

+Class component have a life cycle and access to each life cycle events through dedicated callback apis.
+Function component does not have life cycle.
+Again, React provides a hook, useEffect() for the function component to access different stages of the component.

 The useEffect Hook allows you to perform side effects in your components.
 Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
 The second argument is optional.